 Losing a baby is devastating.
 Sadness often stems from the event itself or the way it was managed at the health facility.
 Dealing with the grief that follows is very important.
-Some women go through the gamut of denial of what just occurred, guilt, then anger and rationalisation.
+Some women go through the gamut of denial of what just occurred, guilt, then anger and rationalization.
 These are all perfectly natural reactions.
 These emotions do not need to be repressed but should be recognized for what they are and allowed to run their course.

 In our environment, some people tend to do more harm by their insensitive statements and accusatory remarks to the mother or couple as a whole.
 Some health personnel, unfortunately, do not have the right training to break bad news or deal with grieving patients.
 It is best to expect this and be intentional about shielding yourself from negativity but not isolating yourself from people who genuinely care and want to help.
 Read more on 6 things to do if you have a miscarriage

 Coping mechanisms advocated by clinical psychologists include talking about how you feel in a safe space, with someone you trust or seek professional help from a certified grief counsellor or psychologist.

 If you have a partner he would be ideal, because men also suffer but process their emotions differently.
 Other strategies include keeping a diary, writing down how you feel daily or actually writing a letter to the baby you just lost.
 Please note that mothers who have had miscarriages are also at risk of mood disorders such as postpartum depression and anxiety.
 It’s perfectly okay to get help for this.
 We outlined more tips for dealing with emotions in our chat with a clinical psychologist here.